Signed in as:

 Owner Vote Ignored

-A special meeting was held January 22 to discuss the proposed Rental Registration Bylaw change.
-At the meeting, certain owners petitioned the board to not implement the Rental Registration Bylaw change.
+A special meeting is held January 22 to discuss the proposed Rental Registration Bylaw change.
+At the meeting, certain owners petition the board to not implement the Rental Registration Bylaw change.
 Note: A special meeting can be requested by 10% of owners by means of a signed petition.

 www.lmsoa.org>>Owners>>Documents>> Board Minutes from Meetings>>Minutes from Meetings 2022>>Special Meeting 01222022

-In February, a certified letter Certified Letter to Board re Rental Registration Bylaw Change was sent to the Board by concerned owners asking why the Rental Registration Bylaw change approved by owners had not been implemented.
+In February, a certified letter is sent to the Board by concerned owners asking why the Rental Registration Bylaw change approved by owners had not been implemented.
 You may ask why we want to implement bylaw changes placing restrictions on short-term rentals.
 A significant concern is the board’s apparent belief they can ignore an owner majority vote by not amending the bylaws as voted on by the owners.
 This is a dangerous precedent to set.
 Below is a portion of the Board’s response to our letter.
-Board Response to Request regarding Bylaw Change.

 “The decision to amend the Bylaws is a unilateral decision that the Board can make as the Board deems appropriate.
 At this time the Board does not believe that it is appropriate to amend the bylaws to create new restrictions upon the use of the property of individual owners.
 The proper procedure to add new restrictions is to amend the covenants by written ballot.”

-The Board announced their decision to not implement the Rental Registration Bylaw at the March Board meeting.
-Based on the Board’s reasoning for not implementing the Bylaw change, the Board was asked to place the issue on the ballot for an owner vote.
-The Board refused.
+The Board announces their decision to not implement the Rental Registration Bylaw at the March Board meeting.
+Based on the Board’s reasoning for not implementing the Bylaw change, the Board is asked to place the issue on the ballot for an owner vote.
+The Board refuses.

-A group of owners then sought and obtained the opinion of an attorney concerning the Rental Registration Bylaw.
-In a nutshell, the attorney agreed with our position that the Board is obligated to adopt the Rental Registration Bylaw.
-The attorney’s opinion Legal Opinion Regarding ByLaw Vote was shared with the Board at the July 18 Board meeting.
-No response was ever received from the Board concerning this legal opinion.
+A group of owners seek and obtain the opinion of an attorney concerning the Rental Registration Bylaw.
+In a nutshell, the attorney agrees with our position that the Board is obligated to adopt the Rental Registration Bylaw.
+The attorney’s opinion is shared with the Board at the July 18 Board meeting.
+No response is ever received from the Board concerning this legal opinion.

 Contentious Meetings

-The Board’s refusal to implement the Rental Registration Bylaw change passed by members, coupled with rumors circulating that real estate agents were being told there would be no more rentals in LMS, the owners supporting rentals became alarmed.
-At the February, March and April Board meetings, members repeatedly asked the Board for clarification concerning their intentions related to short-term rentals; and asked for discussion to resolve the issue.
-The meetings became very contentious when the Board refused to provide what members considered to be straight forward answers.
-On April 12, the Board sent an email to all owners indicating legal counsel had been retained on the issue of rentals; and the topic of rentals would not be discussed at future Board meetings.
+The Board’s refusal to implement the Rental Registration Bylaw change passed by members, coupled with rumors circulating that real estate agents are being told there will be no more rentals in LMS, the owners supporting rentals became alarmed.
+At the February, March and April Board meetings, members repeatedly ask the Board for clarification concerning their intentions related to short-term rentals; and ask for discussion to resolve the issue.
+The meetings became very contentious when the Board refuses to provide what members consider to be straight forward answers.
+On April 12, the Board sends an email to all owners indicating legal counsel has been retained on the issue of rentals; and the topic of rentals will not be discussed at future Board meetings.

 Cease and Desist

-On July 18, the Board sent an email to owners linking to a legal opinion letter stating “short-term, vacation-style rentals are specifically prohibited by the Covenants.”
+On July 18, the Board sends an email to owners linking to a legal opinion letter stating “short-term, vacation-style rentals are specifically prohibited by the Covenants.”

-A Special Meeting was scheduled for September 14 at 10:00 a.m. to discuss short-term rentals.
+On August 8, cease and Desist Letters are emailed to several Lone Mountain Shores owners ().
+A Special Meeting is scheduled for September 14 at 10:00 a.m. to discuss short-term rentals.
 Please note the weekday (Wednesday) and time for this meeting.
 Approximately 85% of owners are non-residents.
 Could this meeting have been scheduled for a more inconvenient time for non-resident owners?

-At the September 14 Special Meeting, the Board was asked several times to resolve the short-term rental question by placing the issue on the ballot for an owner vote, rather than spend thousands of dollars in legal fees.
-The Board refused.
+At the September 14 Special Meeting, the Board is asked several times to resolve the short-term rental question by placing the issue on the ballot for an owner vote, rather than spend thousands of dollars in legal fees.
+The Board refuses.

 Compromise Offered

 After the Special Meeting, the renters proposed a compromise (Rental Owner Compromise to Board) to the Board.
-The Board rejected the compromise with no explanation or discussion.
+The Board rejects the compromise with no explanation or discussion.

 Election Process Changed

-The Board engaged a CPA firm to count ballots for the fall election.
-On the surface, this appears to be a positive move, however, it resulted in less transparency.
-The board secretary created her own list of owners which contained documented errors, no witnesses were permitted during the ballot counting process as was the practice in previous elections, and the board refused to release the instructions given to the CPA firm for ballot counting.
+The Board engages a CPA firm to count ballots for the fall election.
+On the surface, this appears to be a positive move, however, it results in less transparency.
+The board secretary creates her own list of owners which contains documented errors, no witnesses are permitted during the ballot counting process as was the practice in previous elections, and the board refuses to release the instructions given to the CPA firm for ballot counting.

 Lawsuit

-In early November, the Board filed a Complaint for Permanent Injunction (Complaint for Permanent Injunction) against 19 owners.
-Subsequently, a Motion for Dismissal (Motion for DIsmissal) was filed by the owners’ attorney with a court hearing scheduled for January 13, 2023.
+In early November, the Board files a Complaint for Permanent Injunction (Complaint for Permanent Injunction) against 19 owners.
+Subsequently, a Motion for Dismissal (Motion for DIsmissal) is filed by the owners’ attorney.
+On March 2, 2023 the court denies the owners' Motion to Dismiss.

 Court Hearing

-In early January, the Board’s attorney filed a Response to Defendants’ Motion to Dismiss.
-(Response to Defendant's Motion to Dismiss).
+In early January, the Board’s attorney files a Response to Defendants’ Motion to Dismiss.

-At the January 13 hearing, the judge recused himself because he knows several Lone Mountain Shores owners.
-The case was reassigned, and a new hearing scheduled for March 2.
+At the January 13 hearing, the judge recuses himself because he knows several Lone Mountain Shores owners.
+The case is reassigned, and a new hearing scheduled for March 2.

 Grandfathering

-At the January Board meeting, the Board President made two interesting statements.
+At the January Board meeting, the Board President makes two interesting statements.

-Frankly, the renters were gobsmacked by that statement and requested documentation showing an offer of grandfathering was made.
-No documentation has been provided.
+Frankly, the renters are gobsmacked by that statement and request documentation showing an offer of grandfathering was made.
+No documentation is provided.

 Court Hearing – March 2

-The court denied the Defendants’ Motion to Dismiss.
+The court denies the Defendants’ Motion to Dismiss.

 Early May - Defendant Discovery Request

-Board Stall Tactics - By mid-June, the Board had failed to respond to the interrogatory and records request and the defendants were forced to file a Motion to Compel seeking a court order to compel the board to provide the requested information.
-The hearing was scheduled for June 29 and a day before the hearing, the Board agreed to provide the required information within 20 days.
-On July 14, the Board provided nonsensical and/or woefully inadequate responses to the interrogatories and request for records.
-On August 8 a second Motion to Compel was filed by the defendants.
-A hearing was held August 24 at which time the judge granted the defendant’s request and ordered the Board to produce the requested documents within 30 days.
+Board Stall Tactics - By mid-June, the Board has failed to respond to the interrogatory and records request and the defendants are forced to file a Motion to Compel seeking a court order to compel the board to provide the requested information.
+The hearing is scheduled for June 29 and a day before the hearing, the Board agrees to provide the required information within 20 days.
+On July 14, the Board provides nonsensical and/or woefully inadequate responses to the interrogatories and request for records.
+On August 8 a second Motion to Compel is filed by the defendants.
+A hearing is held August 24 at which time the judge grants the defendant’s request and orders the Board to produce the requested documents within 30 days.
 The defendants are currently waiting for the Board to fulfil their obligation.

-Special Master - The Board provided a subset of information on October 16 and submitted other documents to the Special Master as allowed by the August 24 court order.
-On December 12, a meeting was held with the Special Master.
-The Special Master reported he found the additional documents to have no probative value for either side.
-The judge decided to review the documents herself before deciding whether the documents will remain confidential or discoverable subject to redaction.
-A meeting was held on February 14 with the judge and the attorneys for both the plaintiff and the defendants.
-The judge ruled the additional discovery documents held by the Special Master were to be released to the defendants with no redaction.
+Special Master - The Board provides a subset of information on October 16 and submits other documents to the Special Master as allowed by the August 24 court order.
+On December 12, a meeting is held with the Special Master.
+The Special Master reports he found the additional documents to have no probative value for either side.
+The judge decides to review the documents herself before deciding whether the documents will remain confidential or discoverable subject to redaction.
+A meeting is held on February 14 with the judge and the attorneys for both the plaintiff and the defendants.
+The judge rules the additional discovery documents held by the Special Master are to be released to the defendants with no redaction.

 June - Effort to Remove/Replace Board